Bože pravde: History

-After the assassination of Prince Mihailo in 1868, Prince Milan came to the throne.
-In 1872, celebrating his coming of age, he ordered a play from the manager of the National Theater in Belgrade, Jovan Đorđević. Đorđević quickly wrote and presented the play "Markova sablja" (Marko's sword), with the aim of glorifying Serbian history and the ruling house of Obrenović.
-The song "Bože pravde", composed by Davorin Jenko, was part of the play's musical score.
-The song gained more popularity among the people than the piece itself, and in 1882, on the occasion of Milan's enthronement as Serbian king, Đorđević reworked the text and so his new version became the first official anthem of Serbia.
+After the assassination of Prince Mihailo Obrenović in 1868, Prince Milan Obrenović ascended the throne.
+In 1872, to mark his coming of age, he commissioned the manager of the National Theatre in Belgrade, Jovan Đorđević, to write a theatrical play. Đorđević promptly wrote and staged "Markova sablja" (Marko's Sword), intended to glorify Serbian history and the ruling house of Obrenović.
+The song "Bože pravde", composed by Davorin Jenko, formed part of the play's musical score.
+It soon became more popular than the play itself and, in 1882, on the occasion of Milan's proclamation as King of Serbia, Đorđević revised its lyrics.
+The revised version was adopted as the first official national anthem of Serbia.
+Thereafter, the song also came to be performed as the ethnic anthem of the Serbs.

-In 1903, after the May Coup, the Obrenović dynasty died out and the house of Karađorđević came to the helm of Serbia.
-A competition for a new anthem was announced.
-It was won by Aleksa Šantić with a song titled "Bože, na polja zemlje ove" for which he wrote both lyrics and melody, but this new anthem was not officially adopted.
-Eventually, in 1909, King Peter I decided to make the anthem "Bože pravde" official again, with minor changes to the text.

-Various rulers of Serbia changed the words of the anthem to suit them.
-During the rule of Prince Milan I, the words were knez Milana Bože spasi ('God save Prince Milan'), which was changed to kralj Milana Bože spasi ('God save King Milan'), when Serbia became a kingdom.
-It was later tailored to Alexander I with the verse kralja Aleksandra Bože spasi ('God save King Alexander'), and Peter I with kralja Petra Bože spasi ('God save King Peter') as well.
+Throughout its history, the lyrics of "Bože pravde" were modified to reflect the reigning Serbian monarch.
+During the reign of Prince Milan I, the verse knez Milana Bože spasi ('God save Prince Milan') was used.
+Following the proclamation of the Kingdom of Serbia in 1882, it was changed to kralja Milana Bože spasi ('God save King Milan').
+During the reigns of Alexander I and Peter I, the corresponding verses became kralja Aleksandra Bože spasi ('God save King Alexander') and kralja Petra Bože spasi ('God save King Peter'), respectively.